therealbungus/docker-monifactory/README.md

 **[Based on docker setup from mmwatt](https://github.com/mmwatt/docker-createstellar)**

-Code and documentation is mostly copied from goobaru and mmwatt, with alterations to correct the JRE version and changing the server file to Nomifactory
+Code and documentation is mostly copied from goobaru and mmwatt, with many changes to make it work for Nomifactory

 <!-- toc -->